Explicit Acyclic Models and (Co)Chain Operations: The Isomorphisms

-\begin{rem} We will want to construct equivariant maps with domains the surjection complexes.
+We will want to construct equivariant maps with domains the surjection complexes.
 For this we need a $\Sigma_n$-basis.
 A very convenient choice in all three surjection complexes $\cS_*(n)$ consists of all surjections $b$ so that the initial occurrences of $1,2, \dots, n$ occur in that order.\\

-Basis generators are special cases of what we will call {\it clean} surjection generators, by which we mean $c = (12\ldots\ell \ldots \ell \ldots)$ where $\ell$ is the first caesura of $c$.
+Basis generators are special cases of what we will call {\it clean} surjection generators, by which we mean $c = (123\ldots\ell \ldots \ell \ldots)$ where $\ell$ is the first caesura of $c$.
 In degree 0 permutations have no caesuras, so the only clean permutation is $e = (12\ldots n)$.
-The following result is rather important.
+The notion of caesura was emphasized for the Berger-Fresse complex, but that notion and the notion of clean generator has the same meaning in any of the complexes.
+We are going to prove that the $\FF$-span of the clean generators is exactly the image of the contractions $h$ in the surjection complexes.
+This will important in Part III for using variants of the uniqueness theorems of Section 6 to identify certain maps with target a surjection complex as a standard procedure map. $ $\\

+There are signs in the maps $ \hat{r}, \hat{h}$ for the surjection complex $\cS_*^{af}(n)$ from Section 12, but the statements in the proposition below hold for all the surjection complexes if $r, h$ are interpreted as $\hat{r}, \hat{h }$ in that case.

 \begin{prop} (i).
 For clean surjections $c \in \cS_*(n)$, $i ^j s r^j (c) = 0$ for all $j$.
 Thus $hc = 0$ for clean $c$.
 Therefore $c = hdc + dhc = hdc$ belongs to $Im(h)$.\\